mylittletony/mylittletony.github.io/_posts/2017-02-21-case-study-padaco.markdown

 redirect_from:
   - /case-studies/padaco
   - /case-studies/padaco/
-description: “At the time, we found Cucumber for a large summer festival.
+description: “At the time, we found CT WiFi for a large summer festival.
 We supported more than 4000 connections.
-After the festival was over, we continued to use Cucumber because it’s easy to set up and allows users to connect via social media.”
+After the festival was over, we continued to use CT WiFi because it’s easy to set up and allows users to connect via social media.”
 ---

 <div class="mdl-grid">